tremorlabs/tremor-npm/.github/pull_request_template.md

 <!--
-Please make sure to read the Pull Request Guidelines:
+Please make sure to read the Contribution Guidelines:
 LINK CONTRIBUTIONmd
 -->